 Shells are of two generic types; those made from framing members to which cladding is applied and monolithic shells which are made either by casting concrete in place over complex formwork or as precast sections which are stitched together.
 In both cases, the loads are carried in the plane of the structure with the outward thrusts being taken out at the base.
 Shells constructed from framing members often have a ring beam at the edge to contain the effects of the outward thrusts.
 Monolithic concrete types may either follow the same principle or have a continuous abutment at their base to deal with the higher loads associated with concrete.
-Shells in which the structure and enclosure are combined in a single form, as found in an egg shell, are referred to as monocoques.
+Shells in which the structure and enclosure are combined in a single form, base of an arch increase as the arch profile as found in an egg shell, are referred to as monocoques.
 Shell forms vary enormously, from the relatively simple shell vault resembling an extruded arch, to the complex ribbed structures resembling seashells.